Connecting Image Inpainting with Denoising in the Homogeneous Diffusion Setting: Introduction

 \paragraph{Patch-based Denoising and Inpainting}

-Aside from PDE-based approaches, there exist other classes of methods for inpainting, one of them being patch- or exemplar-based methods.
-These methods work especially well with textured data.
+Patch- or exemplar-based methods are another class of inpainting methods, and work especially well with textured data.
 The idea is to copy similar patches from known to unknown regions.
 Efros and Leung have proposed the first exemplar-based inpainting method~\cite{EL99b}, but many versions have been developed since then (e.g.,~\cite{AAD+17, ALM10, BSFG09, CPT04}), including the method of Facciolo et al.\ for sparse inpainting~\cite{FACS09}.
 Inpainting approaches combining PDE-based and patch-based methods have also been presented~\cite{BVSO03, PW15}.
 Inspired by the method of Efros and Leung~\cite{EL99b}, a patch-based denoising method called NL-means~\cite{BCM05a} has been proposed.
 It denoises an image based on a nonlocal weighted averaging of similar image patches.
 Other algorithms such as the famous BM3D algorithm~\cite{DFKE07} are also based on the filtering of image patches.
 These observations further substantiate the ties between denoising and inpainting.
 The NL-means method can even be interpreted as a case of a denoising by inpainting approach, although it does not use the inpainting ideas as directly as we do.
 Of course, a direct application of patch-based inpainting techniques would lead to the copying of erroneous noisy data, and not to a denoising effect.
-Since adapting patch-based inpainting methods to denoising appears to be highly nontrivial, we restrict ourselves only to diffusion-based approaches in this work.

 \paragraph{Sparse Signal Approximation}